copasi/COPASI/speed-test-suite/Profile_4.16-4.30.md

 ## Tests

-Each file is designed to test a single function, such as simulation or analysis task, as well as model loading and parsing SBML.
-A full list of tests used and details of each one are included in Table 1.
+Each benchmark file is designed to test a single COPASI function, such as simulation or analysis task, as well as model loading and parsing SBML.
+Table 1 lists all the benchmarks and their characteristics.

 Table 1.
 List of tests and their details
 File | Function tested | Observations